-Grade (in words) Grade (in figures) Comment sehr gut (very good) = (1.0 or 1.3) an outstanding achievement; gut (good) = (1.7 or 2.0 or 2.3) an achievement that exceeds the average requirements considerably; befriedigend (satisfactory) = (2.7 or 3.0 or 3.3) an achievement that fulfils average requirements; ausreichend (sufficient) = (3.7 or 4.0) an achievement that fulfils the requirements despite flaws; nicht ausreichend (unsatisfactory) = (4.3 or 4.7 or 5.0) an achievement that no longer fulfils requirements due to considerable flaws.
+Grade (in words) Grade (in figures) Comment sehr gut (very good) = (1.0 or 1.3) an outstanding achievement gut (good) = (1.7 or 2.0 or 2.3) an achievement that exceeds the average requirements considerably befriedigend (satisfactory) = (2.7 or 3.0 or 3.3) an achievement that fulfils average requirements; ausreichend (sufficient) = (3.7 or 4.0) an achievement that fulfils the requirements despite flaws nicht ausreichend (unsatisfactory) = (4.3 or 4.7 or 5.0) an achievement that no longer fulfils requirements due to considerable flaws.

-- 2A graded examination (Section 7 (3)(3)) has been passed if it has received at least the grade 'ausreichend' (sufficient).
+2A graded examination (Section 7 (3)(3)) has been passed if it has received at least the grade 'ausreichend' (sufficient).
 3The evaluation period should generally not exceed six weeks.
 4Except when otherwise stipulated in the degree programme and examination regulations, a module examination shall have been passed when all partial achievements (Section 7 (2)(3)) have been passed.
-Sentence 2 shall remain unaffected. - (2) 1If an examination has several examiners or consists of several parts or partial achievements, the total grade is calculated from the weighted average of the individual grades; the grading system described in paragraph 1(1) shall not be used.
-2One decimal place shall count towards the module grade; further decimal places shall be omitted without being rounded.
-3If there is only one graded examination in a module, this grade shall be the grade for the module.
-4In case of ungraded course achievements, the module shall be rated as 'bestanden' (pass) or 'nicht bestanden' (fail). - (3) 1Multiple-choice examinations (single and/or multiple correct answers) shall be evaluated as follows: 2Students who answer the required minimum of examination questions correctly or attain the minimum number of attainable points according to Section 20 (4)(1) shall receive the written grade: - very good ('sehr gut') if at least 75 percent of the remaining questions were answered correctly or remaining points were achieved, - good ('gut') if at least 50 percent but less than 75 percent of the remaining questions were answered correctly or remaining points were achieved, - satisfactory ('befriedigend') if at least 25 percent but less than 50 percent of the remaining questions were answered correctly or remaining points were achieved, - sufficient ('ausreichend') if zero or less than 25 percent of the remaining questions were answered correctly or remaining points were achieved.
+Sentence 2 shall remain unaffected.

+- (2)1If an examination has several examiners or consists of several parts or partial achievements, the total grade is calculated from the weighted average of the individual grades; the grading system described in paragraph 1(1) shall not be used.
+2Sentence 1 can also be applied to examinations that are not an examination consisting of several parts as defined in Section 6 (2)(3) but still consist of several different components (for example a written examination with a combination of multiple choice questions and open-ended questions).
+Details of how to grade such examinations shall be stipulated in the degree program and examination regulations.
+3One decimal place shall count towards the module grade; further decimal places shall be omitted without being rounded.
+4If there is only one graded examination in a module, this grade shall be the grade for the module.
+5In case of ungraded course achievements, the module shall be rated as 'bestanden' (pass) or 'nicht bestanden' (fail). - (3) 1Multiple choice examinations (single and/or multiple correct answers) shall be evaluated as follows: 2Students who answer the required minimum of examination questions correctly or attain the minimum number of attainable points according to Section 20 (4)(1) shall receive the written grade: - very good (sehr gut) if at least 75 percent of the remaining questions were answered correctly or remaining points were achieved, - good (gut) if at least 50 percent but less than 75 percent of the remaining questions were answered correctly or remaining points were achieved, - satisfactory (befriedigend) if at least 25 percent but less than 50 percent of the remaining questions were answered correctly or remaining points were achieved, - sufficient (ausreichend) if 0 or less than 25 percent of the remaining questions were answered correctly or remaining points were achieved.

-3The grade scale set forth in (1)(1) shall apply; the grades 0.7, 4.3 and 4.7 shall not be awarded.
+3The grade scale set forth at (1)(1) shall apply; the grades 0.7, 4.3 and 4.7 shall not be awarded.
 4Students who do not achieve the required minimum number of points shall receive the grade 5.0.
-5Notwithstanding sentence 3, in addition to the grade 5.0, the grades 4.3 and 4.7 may also be awarded in cases in which examinations according to Section 20 (5) partly take the form of a multiple-choice examination.
+5Notwithstanding sentence 3, in addition to the grade 5.0, the grades 4.3 and 4.7 may also be awarded in cases in which examinations according to Section 20 (5) partly take the form of a multiple choice examination.